streamlit/streamlit/docs/tutorial/mongodb.md

 ## Introduction

-This guide explains how to securely access a remote MongoDB database from Streamlit cloud.
+This guide explains how to securely access a remote MongoDB database from Streamlit Cloud.
 It uses the [PyMongo](https://github.com/mongodb/mongo-python-driver) library and Streamlit's [secrets management](../deploy_streamlit_app.html#secrets-management).

 ## Create a MongoDB Database